Woman Gives Her Brother's Dog Away As He Didn't Seem Concerned About It After Moving Out Of Their Home

 Establishing a chart for pet care duties that includes rewards for completion can foster a sense of teamwork among family members.

 Although the OP did what was right, she still feels guilty because she didn't inform her brother about her plan to give it away.
-We make never know what would have happened if she told this guy.
+We may never know what would have happened if she told him.

 At this point, we're just glad that the dog is now in good hands.
 We hope the brother won't do anything to bring it back.